kwekuka/kwekuka.github.io/index.md

 ## About Me

-I am a PhD Candidate at Brown University where I am advised by Seny Kamara.
+I am a PhD Candidate at Brown University where I am advised by Seny Kamara, and research fellow at Arthur AI.
 Broadly, I research machine learning and automated decision making with the goal of ensuring that these techniques are both responsible and trustworthy.

+Before this, I studied Computer Science and Mathematics from the University of Maryland - College Park, where I worked with John Dickerson, and graduated in 2015.

 ## Research Interests